s-a-malik/batchgfn/README.md

 Use command line arguments to set experimental variables. `scripts/main.py` is the main entry point for active learning experiments.

+Configs and logs are saved to wandb.
+Run `wandb login` before running, and `wandb offline` if you do not want to save logs online.

 ## Cite

 If you found our work useful, please consider citing: